 My long and short fiction skirmishes through Mythic Fiction, Paranormal, Horror, Thriller, Crime, Historical, Literary, SF, Fantasy, Mainstream, Romance and Western.
-Sign up for my new releases Newsletter or Follow the Blog by email as I chat about all things writing related.
+Sign up for my new releases Newsletter (and receive a useful freebie) or Follow the Blog by email as I chat about all things writing related.

 16 November 2011